The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Conclusion

 \section{Conclusion}

-We gave an introduction to the fast stochastic matching pursuit.
-It is a flexible and general Bayesian-based RJMCMC to sample PE sequence from posterior distribution.
-It is applied on both dynode PMT and MCP-PMT with jumbo charge outputs.
-FSMP makes full use of pulse shape and amplitude information to estimate the full PE sequence, which gives better precision.
-The GPU acceleration makes FSMP fast enough for large amount of waveform in experiments.
+We introduced the Fast Stochastic Matching Pursuit (FSMP), a flexible and general RJMCMC algorithm for sampling PE sequences, applicable to both dynode PMTs and MCP-PMTs.
+FSMP leverages both pulse-shape and amplitude information to reconstruct the complete PE sequence, thereby achieving higher precision.
+With GPU acceleration, FSMP attains sufficient speed to process large waveform datasets in experimental settings.